BEGINNERS · GETTING STARTED

 Do I need to watch the smoker the whole time?

-No. Opening the lid to check repeatedly actually slows the cook by letting heat escape.
+No. Opening the lid to check repeatedly slows the cook by letting heat escape.
 Check your pit temperature periodically and rely on a thermometer, ideally a leave-in probe, rather than standing over it.

 Why is my first smoke taking longer than the recipe said?